Meet the Board

 The Faces of Our Organization

 Mrs. Compton was called to the vocation of education at a very early age.
 She has worked with the children's music programs at her church in Irving since 1986 at many levels.
 She earned her Bachelor’s Degree in Music Education from North Texas State University in 1995.
-Mrs. Compton has taught music in Irving ISD and Keller ISD until her retirement in 2020.
-At present, she teaches part-time at Sloan's Montisorri School in Irving, Texas where she directs their children's choir.
-She has directed multiple school choirs and has coordinated the 4th Grade District Honor Choir, and was the managing director for the Keller District 5th and 6th grade choir from conception in 2014 - 2017.
+Mrs. Compton taught music at Irving ISD and Keller ISD until her retirement in 2020.
+She has directed multiple school choirs and has coordinated the 4th Grade District Honor Choir, and was the managing director for the Keller District 5th and 6th-grade choir from conception in 2014 - 2017.
 She has worked in many capacities with many children's honor choirs over the years.

-Mrs. Compton has held the position of the Texas Music Educators Association as the Elementary Region chair from 2010-2020 coordinating music workshops for the teachers in Region 2 and now in Region 30.
-Since 1997, she has enjoyed working behind the scenes accomplishing everything from stuffing "goodie bags" to presiding over and facilitating sessions for TMEA conventions and continues to volunteer at the TMEA conventions.
+Mrs. Compton has held the position of the Texas Music Educators Association as the Elementary Region chair from 2010-2020 coordinating music workshops for the teachers in Region 30.
+Since 1997, she has enjoyed working behind the scenes accomplishing everything from stuffing "goodie bags" to presiding over and facilitating sessions for TMEA conventions, and in 2023 was the clinician for the session "Singing With Recorders", she continues to volunteer at the TMEA conventions.
 In addition, Mrs. Compton has served on the Ways and means committee and facilitated teams during the Texas Choral Director's Association convention for 2 years.

 Mrs. Compton is blessed to be married, she has three girls and 5 grandchildren and resides in Southlake, TX.